Written on September 5, 2003 — later updates (especially new software).

-The success (correctness) rate of SPORTS.XLS, the Excel spreadsheet for sports betting, is around 2 out of 3.
+The success (performance) rate of SPORTS.XLS, the Excel spreadsheet for sports betting, is around 2 out of 3.
 Actually, it is higher at picking straight winners or pick 'em.
 It can still hit at least 60% when applied to point spread betting, as in the American football.

 A 60% success rate translates equivalently that a player can pick one game at a time and be successful in 60% of the cases.